-- All patients must be wearing a face covering and receive a thermal screening when they enter the building for a scheduled appointment.
+- Patients receive a thermal screening when they enter the building for a scheduled appointment.

 - Use the hand sanitizer and/or wash your hands before and after you enter the exam room.

 - Follow posted signage and floor cues for social distancing (6 feet apart).